-September marks Thyroid Cancer Awareness Month.
-An annual event created to spread awareness of the effects of thyroid cancer and the importance of early diagnosis and treatment.
+This is an annual event created to spread awareness of the symptoms and effects of thyroid cancer and the importance of early diagnosis and treatment.

-You may have known someone personally who experienced thyroid cancer or perhaps you experienced it yourself.
-There are also celebrities and people in the public eye who have also been diagnosed and treated for it.
+There are also celebrities and people in the public eye who have been diagnosed and treated for it.
 These include musician Rod Stewart, Actress Sofia Vergara, Argentinian president Cristina Fernandez de Kirchner and the band CHIMAIRA’s frontman, Mark Hunter.

 - Thyroid cancer is the fastest growing cancer among women, by number of new cases.

 - Thyroid cancer rates have doubled over the past thirty years and continue to increase.